rgehrsitz/Pulsar/docs/Redis-Integration.md

 ## Overview

 The Beacon solution uses Redis as its primary data source for both input and output values.
-This document outlines the Redis integration components, their responsibilities, and how they work together to provide a robust and efficient data access layer.
+The Redis integration is implemented through templates in the Pulsar.Compiler/Config/Templates/Runtime/Services directory, which are included in the generated Beacon application.
+This document outlines the Redis integration components, their responsibilities, and how they work together to provide a robust and efficient data access layer that is fully AOT-compatible.

 ## Configuration Types